videowhisper/Webcam-Streaming-WebRTC/README.md

 5. Click the TV button in the bottom right to open playback in a new tab
 5. Use the URL copy buttons in the bottom right to share your stream
 6. Note the viewer count on the connection button once connected (green)
+7. Test sending chat messages, toggle chat visibility

-### Testing as a Viewer
+### Testing as a Viewer (Playback)
-1. From a broadcaster session, open the URL in a new tab
+1. From a broadcaster session, open the URL in a new tab or
-2. Optionally copy the URL and open in another browser or device or share with a friend
+2. Copy the URL and open in another browser/device or share with a friend
-3. Playback should start automatically
+3. Playback should start automatically when page opens
+4. You may need to click Tap to Play/Unmute if autoplay is restricted by browser
-4. Test muting/unmuting the audio
+5. Test muting/unmuting the audio
+6. Test sending chat messages, toggle chat visibility

 ## Installation Instructions